NewChromantics/PopMovieTexture_Release/Readme.md

 	+ Again for android, `sdcard:YourFile.mp4` looks specifically in the external storage for your file
 	+ A window-capture name `window:Notepad` or `window:*`.
 This is only for windows or OSX
 	+ A webcam or other device (microphone, phone camera etc) `device:isight` or `device:mic` or `device:*`
 + Play!
-Your file should load, auto play, and be drawn to your target texture, which you can use on a material or draw to screen, or whatever you want!
+Your file should load, (An exception will be thrown if it fails), auto play, and be drawn to your target texture.
+You can check this in the inspector.
+Then assign your texture to a material, cube draw to the UI, or do whatever you want with it!
++ If you want to adjust any elements (for example change aspect ratio of a UI element).
+Use the `GetMeta()` function to find width & height information.

 Capturing Cameras & Devices